MathiasRenner/bitleaf-blog/_posts/2018-05-01-new-tool-add-timestamp-to-files-enhances-productivity-in-gnome-nautilus.md

 ---
 I am proud to share a new open source tool: It adds timestamps to files in the Nautilus file manager.<!--more-->

-Recently, I <a href="https://bitleaf.de/2017/08/19/new-tool-add-timestamps-enhances-everyday-productivity/">published a tool with similar features</a> for the default file manager in KDE, i.e. Dolphin.
+I already <a href="https://bitleaf.de/2017/08/19/new-tool-add-timestamps-enhances-everyday-productivity/">published a tool with similar features</a> for the default file manager in KDE, i.e. Dolphin.
 Now, this piece of software lets the standard file manager of GNOME, i.e. Nautilus, add timestamps to files.
 <h3>How does it work?</h3>
 It's as simply as it sounds: Say you have a file <strong>my-file.pdf</strong>, the tool adds a timestamp in front of the file name and produces: <strong>2017-08-19-my-file.pdf</strong>.
 To do so, you just right click on a file and choose which timestamp you prefer: